newmanrs/rpncalc/README.md

 Applying LinearAlgebraOperator.dotproduct
 Stack: [array([4., 2., 3.])]
 ```
 Items can also be stored as named constants by prefixing the desired name with `store_`, to be retrieved by prefixing an `_` later.
 These variables are stored in a dictionary and can be accessed until overwritten.
-A usage example calculating the vapor pressure of ethanol via Antoine's equation for the vapor pressure of ethanol is given below.
+A usage example calculating the vapor pressure of ethanol via Antoine's equation (A 3-parameter fit of 10^(A-B/(C+T)) at T=78.32C is given below.
+Units for the fit coefficients are most not SI, and give ye olde mmHg.

 `rpncalc -v 8.2042 store_A 1642.9 store_B 230.30 store_C 10 _A _B _C 78.32 + / - ^`
 gives output: